Mod8124/Mod8124/README.md

 ### Hey There, I'm Denis , Web Developer & Web Designer

-Located in San Jose, Costa Rica, Strong knowledge in **front end** technologies such as JavaScript, SASS, React, Vue, and TypeScript.
-Working with the best practices, architectures, and patterns.
-Passion for learning about innovative technologies, animations and challange me with new problems every day.
+I'm a self-taught Front End Developer who started as a Web Designer, based in Costa Rica.
+I have a passion for learning about innovative technologies, animations, best practices, and clean code.

+I like to challenge myself and improve my skills so Recently, I started my journey learning Full-Stack development in Oracle Next Education, also, I participated in the <a href="https://worldskills.org/">WorldSkills</a> competition 2021.

 # :computer:Tech Stack